PiMaker/Pioneer/README.md

 Note: To get the amazing `htop` background image, you have to use the live background feature.
 Don't ask me how exactly I set it up though, this was one of those "it's almost midnight I want to do something fun" ideas, it quickly turned into a garbled mess though (as one would expect).

+### TODO

+* Documentation
+* Testing

+Note that this was started as a small side project, so the code is rather messy right now.
+It does work though, I've never had it crash on me after about half a year of continuous usage on a Raspberry Pi 2.

 ### License

 This project is licensed under the MIT License.
 Look at [LICENSE](LICENSE) for further details.